AmirMK/live-agent-web-interaction/README.md

 ```
 Once deployment finishes, the terminal output will display the public HTTPS URLs for both the **Live Phone Agent Proxy** and the **Mock Phone Store**.
 Open the store URL in any modern browser (Chrome recommended) to start interacting with the live agent!

+to start you may click on live chat bar on the let side and then click on setting gears to enter the url for **Live Phone Agent Proxy** as wel as your Gemini API Key.

+Then you can click on connect and start talking with the agent!

 To learn more about how each component works under the hood, how the project is structured, and how the services interact, explore the detailed breakdown of each folder below.